What to Know About Running While Pregnant

 Whether it’s backache, round ligament pain, the constant feeling of needing to pee, or simply the discomfort of carrying three trimesters worth of pregnancy in front of you, by this stage, the benefits of running can be outweighed (literally) by the discomfort and increased risk of falling or injury.

-So can you run while pregnant?
-As with most things, listening to your body is probably the best tip we could give you.
+As with most things, listening to your body is the best tip we can give you.

-Because let’s be honest, as great as jogging is, what your body’s busy building is WAY more incredible than any running habit.
+Because let’s be honest, as great as jogging is, what your body’s busy building is way more incredible than any running habit.

 Wondering about other running tips or exercises to keep you fit and healthy while pregnant?

-Get a load of new ideas and tips from the mamas-to-be in the Peanut community.
+Get a load of new ideas and tips from the mamas-to-be in the Peanut Community.

 Popular on the blog